herambchaudhari4121/geomoose-website/source/rfc/rfc-4.rst

 -------

 To formalize Git push access, and specify guidelines for Git committers.
-More information on working with Git in GeoMOOSE can be found at https://github.com/mapserver/mapserver/wiki/WorkingWithGit.
+More information on working with Git in GeoMoose can be found at https://github.com/mapserver/mapserver/wiki/WorkingWithGit.